analogdevicesinc/ai8x-synthesis/README.md

 * For very large and deep networks, enable the boost power supply using the `--boost` command line option.
 On the EVkit, the boost supply is connected to port pin P2.5, so the command line option is `--boost 2.5`.

 * The default compiler optimization level is `-O2`, and incorrect code may be generated under rare circumstances.
-Lower the optimization level in the generated `Makefile` to `-O1`, clean (`make distclean && make clean`) and rebuild the project (`make`).
+Lower the optimization level in the generated `Makefile` to `-O1`, clean (`make distclean && make clean`), and rebuild the project (`make`).
 If this solves the problem, one of the possible reasons is that code is missing the `volatile` keyword for certain variables.
   To permanently adjust the default compiler optimization level, modify `MXC_OPTIMIZE_CFLAGS` in `assets/embedded-ai85/templateMakefile` for Arm code and `assets/embedded-riscv-ai85/templateMakefile.RISCV` for RISC-V code.

-* `--stop-after N` where `N` is a layer number may help finding the problematic layer by terminating the network early without having to retrain and without having to change the weight input file.
+* `--stop-after N` where `N` is a layer number may help to find the problematic layer by terminating the network early without having to retrain and without having to change the weight input file.
 Note that this may also require `--max-checklines` as [described above](#Handling Linker Flash Section Overflows) since intermediate outputs tend to be large, and additionally `--no-unload` to suppress generation of the `cnn_unload()` function.

 * `--no-bias LIST` where `LIST` is a comma-separated list of layers (e.g., `0,1,2,3`) can rule out problems due to the bias.
 This option zeros out the bias for the given layers without having to remove bias values from the weight input file.